Explore the extensive parkland surrounding this former Augustinian priory and home to Lord Byron.

 Lord Byron lived in the house in the early 19th century.
 You can view the Byron collection of objects, furniture, letters and manuscripts to gain an understanding of his time at Newstead.

-If you would like to continue your walk you can head east along the Robin Hood Way to the nearby Burntstump Country Park where you will find miles of peaceful woodland walks.
+If you would like to continue your walking in the Mansfield area you can head east along the Robin Hood Way to the nearby Burntstump Country Park where you will find miles of peaceful woodland walks.